 If you have the American Express® Business Gold Card, you can use your AMEX Membership Rewards points to pay for travel just like with the AMEX Business Platinum card.
 And you’ll get a 25% points rebate for any First or Business Class flight or any coach flight with your selected airline.

-Currently, the AMEX Business Gold card has a 35,000 AMEX Membership Rewards point bonus which you can earn after spending $5,000 on purchases within the first 3 months of account opening.
+The AMEX Business Gold card has a 35,000 AMEX Membership Rewards point bonus which you can earn after spending $5,000 on purchases within the first 3 months of account opening.

 Once you include the points you earn from the minimum spending, you’ll have at least 40,000 AMEX Membership Rewards points.
 Here’s the airfare you could book with those points: